bpfman/bpfman/docs/getting-started/tutorial.md

 ### Step 7: Clean-up

-To unwind all the changes performed while running `bpfd` as a systemd service, run the following script.
-This command cleans up everything, including stopping the `bpfd` service if it is still running.
+To unwind all the changes performed while running `bpfman` as a systemd service, run the following script.
+This command cleans up everything, including stopping the `bpfman` service if it is still running.

 ```console
 sudo ./scripts/setup.sh uninstall
 ```

-**WARNING:** `setup.sh uninstall` cleans everything up, so `/etc/bpfd/programs.d/` and `/run/bpfd/bytecode/` are deleted.
+**WARNING:** `setup.sh uninstall` cleans everything up, so `/etc/bpfman/programs.d/` and `/run/bpfman/bytecode/` are deleted.
 Save any changes or files that were created if needed.

 ## Build and Run Local eBPF Programs